 We considered the habitat along the transects to be representative of the dominant landscape on Aldabra.
-However, to control for potential habitat effects, we determined habitat composition using high resolution satellite imagery (Walton 2015) and classified it into eight different habitat types.
-In each transect section we calculated the percentage of area occupied by the different habitat types that could affect B. latro detectability and/or abundance.
-In decreasing order of area occupied these habitats were: open mixed scrub, exposed surface, standard mixed scrub, grasses, mangrove, sand, dense Pemphis acidula bush, and champignon.
+However, to control for potential habitat effects, we determined habitat composition using high resolution satellite imagery (Walton 2015), which was classified into eight different habitat types (open mixed scrub, exposed surface, standard mixed scrub, grasses, mangrove, sand, dense Pemphis acidula bush, and champignon; Walton 2015).
+In each 50-m transect section we calculated the percentage of area occupied by the different habitat types.

 Data analysis